siran/writing/books/A New Arithmetic/A New Arithmetic - 003 Rotation and Opposition.md

 In Euler notation the same turn is carried by $e^{i\phi}$.
 The symbol $i\phi$ does not introduce a negative ultrareal.
 It records the operational turn whose projection gives the real descriptor $d$.
+This is the vectorial or phase-like case, not a requirement on every ultrareal quantity.

 Aligned joining: